- Sonya Leigh Anderson

 I think he knows and so do I.

 There have been days, believe me, when I’ve wanted to throw in the towel and I’ve wondered right out loud with God – what really is love?
-Days when truth-be-told I wasn’t feeling it at all and I hoped beyond hope love might count as all action and zero affection.
-Love hopes and love perseveres.
-And Love can be grueling is what I’d add.

 I’m looking at Paul’s long love list and this is not easy.
 It’s a lot of give and no take and days on end of weary waiting.
 And then.
 One day.
 Miracles.

-And I entertain the thought of what might have happened if we’d been using a little more FEAR around here back then.
+We’re coming up on our second Christmas, and I think back to last year at this time and how incredibly hard everything was.
+I entertain the thought of what might have happened if we’d been using FEAR as motivation.
 Of course, the very thought is completely crazy.
-We were all of us terrified already.
+We were all terrified already.
 Goodness knows more of the same would have surely landed every single one of us in a permanent state of anxious insanity.
-Jimmy you’re wrong.
-It couldn’t be fear.

 Love is not easily angered, and it keeps no record of wrongs.
 And I’m willing to say it’s this LOVE that saved us.